Yellow Medicine County, Minnesota

-Yellow Medicine County is a county in the State of Minnesota.
+Yellow Medicine County is a county in the southwestern part of the U.S. state of Minnesota.
 Its eastern border is formed by the Minnesota River.
 As of the 2020 census, the population was 9,528.
 Its county seat is Granite Falls.

-The Upper Sioux Indian Reservation, related to the historical Yellow Medicine Agency that was located here, is entirely within the county.
+The Upper Sioux Indian Reservation, related to the historical Yellow Medicine Agency that was here, is entirely within the county.
 It was established under the Treaty of Traverse des Sioux in 1851, by which the Dakota ceded much territory in the region to the United States.

 History

 The county was established by the Minnesota legislature on March 6, 1871, with Granite Falls as the county seat.
 Its name comes from Yellow Medicine River, which runs through the eastern part of the county to the Minnesota.
-The river's name derives from a plant whose yellow root the native Dakota people used for medicinal purposes.
+The river's name derives from the moonseed plant, Menispermum canadense, whose yellow root the native Dakota people used for medicinal purposes.

 It was proposed in 1878 to create a new county, taken from the western portions of Yellow Medicine, Lincoln, and Lac qui Parle counties.
-The state legislature approved the petition (subject to local voter approval), and Governor Pillsbury signed the act on February 27, 1879.
-However, the 1879 ballot proposal failed to garner a combined majority of voters in the three counties, and the proposed Canby County did not come into being.
+The state legislature approved the petition (subject to local voter approval), and Governor Pillsbury signed the act on February 27, 1879, but the proposal failed to garner a combined majority of votes in the three counties, and the proposed Canby County did not come into being.